-4. SIGNIFICANT ACCOUNTING POLICIES
+3. SIGNIFICANT ACCOUNTING POLICIES

-The consolidated financial statements have been prepared on the historical cost basis, and in accordance with HKFRSs issued by the HKICPA.
-In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on GEM of the Stock Exchange and by the Hong Kong Companies Ordinance.
+The consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA.
+In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited ("Listing Rules") and by the Hong Kong Companies Ordinance.